Design, Technology & Engineering (DTE)

 Students follow a Resistant Materials GCSE course which focuses upon the use of wood, metal and plastics skills, as well as designing skills.
 The GCSE includes several minor practical projects in Year 10 with a major project in Year 11 worth 60% of the overall GCSE.

 Workshops are open during Tuesday and Thursday afternoons to support students in the efforts to achieve high grades, with two technicians always on hand to support pupils.

 Top students are entered for a nationally recognised Arkwright scholarship.

-Design and Technology is offered as a option at A Level or as part of the IB Diploma.
+DTE is offered as a option at A Level or as part of the IB Diploma.
 Coursework projects are identified by students themselves to give freedom of design choice, ensuring motivations are kept high and a requirement for students to develop independence in the workshops.
 Students are supported by two dedicated technicians for their coursework practicals.

 Learning of processes is achieved through small projects where possible, such as a screwdriver manufacture and a flat pack chair project to support graphics learning and CAD/CAM.

 Strong links with local industry are maintained such that the curriculum can be supported by industrial visits.

 Advice on careers is offered, highlighting suitable university courses that might suit individual interests and skill sets.

 Felsted has a knack for finding one’s strengths.
 I always loved DT whilst at Felsted and I am now a Lighting Designer.